icedterminal/ffmpeg-installer/README.md

 ## About

-`ffmpeg` is a command line multimedia framework to encode, decode, transcode, convert etc. a wide array of video formats.
+`ffmpeg` is an open source command line multimedia framework to encode, decode, transcode, convert etc. a wide array of video formats.
 [Learn more here.](https://ffmpeg.org/about.html) For use refer to the [official documentation.](https://ffmpeg.org/documentation.html).

 The build contained in this installer is obtained from [gyan.](https://www.gyan.dev/ffmpeg/builds/) No tampering or modification has occured.
 Simply packaged into an installer.
 Rather than compile my own ffmpeg build I opted to use one that is already available.